Middlebury Lower Taxes Alliance

 - Residential property values are up 40–50% since 2020 Revaluation.

-- Commercial property values are falling — many worth less than five years ago.
+- Commercial property values are falling, with many worth less than five years ago.

 - After the 2025 revaluation, in the years ahead, close to 95% of Middlebury’s tax base could come from homeowners.
 That means the tax burden shifts directly onto you.